revsys/django-test-plus/docs/methods.rst

         user1 = self.make_user('u1')
         user2 = self.make_user('u2')

-**NOTE:** This work properly with version of Django prior to 1.6 and will use your own User class if you have created your own User model.

 If creating a User in your project is more complicated, say for example you removed the ``username`` field from the default Django Auth model you can provide a `Factory